Aleena921/PIAIC-JS-Assignments/Ch_31_to_34/README.md

 Java-script assignments chapter 31 to 34

-1. input your name through prompt. for example name is "Ameen Alam"
+1. input your name through prompt. for example name is "Aleena Irfan"

 2. input your DOB(date) through prompt. for example date is "24"